Z-Nightmare/smart-community/README.md

 ### Voice Assistant

-A voice assistant refers to software based on LLM, or the "soul" that "inhabits" smart terminals.
+A voice assistant refers to software based on LLM, or the "ghost" that "inhabits" smart terminals.
 Examples include Alexa, Tmall Genie, Xiao Ai, etc.

 ### Digital Home